 How Many Hours Of Sleep Do Kids Need?

-Children are blessed with the convenient and unique ability to engage in long sleeping sessions, Newborns, for example, can sleep for up to 18 hours no stress.
+Children are blessed with a convenient and unique ability to engage in long sleeping sessions, Newborns, for example, can sleep for up to 18 hours no stress.
 As a matter of fact, newborns don’t develop any form of circadian rhythm for the three months of their life, they sleep whenever they like although for much shorter periods than adults, usually 3 to 4 hours.

 As they get older, they begin to develop a sleeping routine, and by 12 months of age, they have fully mustered up a unique sleeping pattern.